New Jersey Conscientious Employee Protection Act

 Damages in a New Jersey Whistleblower Retaliation Case

 For monetary damages, the plaintiff in a CEPA case may receive compensation for lost pay and benefits, as well as mental distress damages.
 He or she can win costs for the suit and attorney’s fees.
 Additionally, in some cases, punitive damages, which are meant to punish the wrongdoer and deter them from any similar action in the future are available when the employer has acted especially egregiously and/or outrageously.
-The amount of damages available under CEPA are not capped by statute.
+The number of damages available under CEPA are not capped by statute.
 The jury is free to award whatever amount they believe is fair.

 Additionally, the employee may seek injunctive relief under N.J.S.A. § 34:19-5.
-The court can require the employer to rehire the whistleblower in his or her old position or an equivalent, or restore the whistleblower to his or her position or equivalent.
+The court can require the employer to rehire the whistleblower in his or her old position or an equivalent or restore the whistleblower to his or her position or equivalent.

 Finding A New Jersey Attorney to Redress Whistleblower Retaliation